The Passages

 On Learning to Be Uncertain Together

-The hardest thing the practice asks of us is not what most people expect.
-New practitioners often assume the difficulty will be the silence, or the discipline of attention, or the willingness to have their positions changed.
-These are real difficulties.
-They are not the hardest.
+The hardest thing the practice asks of us is not silence, nor discipline, nor the willingness to have positions changed.

-The hardest thing is learning to be uncertain in the presence of others without it feeling like failure.
+The hardest thing is learning to be uncertain in the presence of others without it feeling like failure — and then to place that uncertainty beneath the absolute authority of the feminine.

 What you bring to the circle is not your answer.